Home breadcrumb back arrow Back to All Blog

 2. Make Sure Your Records Are Up-to-date

 • Start with a simple, organized approach.
-Store every version of your contracts in one central place.
+Store every version of your contracts in one central repository.
 This way, you have a complete narrative of each contract's evolution, all in one easily accessible location.

 • Keep track of the latest active version of your contract.
 Digital tools are great for this, giving you immediate access to the most current version and helping prevent any confusion, as well as highlighting any changes, comments or tags along the way.